racker/salus-docs/design/policy-management/policy-managment.md

 ## Object Types
 ### Monitor Policy
 Used to manage default monitor configurations across all tenants.
-These control what tenants a specific policy monitor will be cloned and bound to.
+These control what tenants a specific monitor template will be cloned and bound to.

 For example, a monitor policy created with the global scope may lead to the creation of a monitor on every single tenant we know of and then bound to all resources on that tenant.